 Soros calls Trump administration a 'danger to the world'

-Liberal billionaire George Soros delivered a speech Thursday at the World Economic Forum during which he called President Donald Trump a “danger to the world," Bloomberg reported.
+"Both [Kim Jong-Un and Donald Trump] seem willing to risk a nuclear war in order to keep themselves in power.

-Soros, 87, called the Trump administration a “danger" for risking nuclear war with North Korea.
-He argued that the U.S. needs to forge a better alliance with China and accept North Korea as a nuclear power.
+"The United States is set on a course toward nuclear war by refusing to accept that North Korea has become a nuclear power," he continued.

-Soros predicted that a Democratic landslide in the 2018 midterm elections would push back the danger of the Trump administration.
+Soros, whose dire predictions a year ago that President Trump would crash the U.S. economy have proven wildly wrong, also forecast a Democratic landslide in the 2018 midterm elections would push back the danger of the Trump administration.
 He said his Open Society Foundation is funding more institutions in the U.S. rather than the third world to ensure a Democratic victory in November.

 Soros also referred to social media giants like Facebook and Google as a “menace” to society.
 Soros likened the businesses to gambling companies that “deliberately engineer addiction to the services they provide.”